WoWSQL/WoWSQL-Python/README.md

 # Reset password (after user clicks email link)
 result = auth.reset_password(
 - ✅ Full CRUD operations (Create, Read, Update, Delete)
-- ✅ Advanced filtering (eq, neq, gt, gte, lt, lte, like, is_null)
+- ✅ Advanced filtering (eq, neq, gt, gte, lt, lte, like, is_null, in, not_in, between, not_between)
+- ✅ Logical operators (AND, OR)
+- ✅ GROUP BY and aggregate functions (COUNT, SUM, AVG, MAX, MIN)
+- ✅ HAVING clause for filtering aggregated results
+- ✅ Multiple ORDER BY columns
+- ✅ Date/time functions in SELECT and filters
+- ✅ Expressions in SELECT (e.g., "COUNT(*)", "DATE(created_at) as date")
 - ✅ Pagination (limit, offset)
 - ✅ Sorting (order_by)
 - ✅ Raw SQL queries